 Removal of other statues

 A website “Topple the Racists” has been set up allow people to identify other statues that should be removed.
 It has caused controversy because it includes names such as Baden-Powell, the founder of the Boy Scouts and Girl Guides.
 For more on this story see this BBC article.
 During the “Black Lives Matter” protests in June paint was sprayed on the statue of Winston Churchill because of his belief in imperialism.
-The Policy Exchange has set up the History Matters Project to chronicle examples of institutions taking action.

 Is removal of statues unnecessary?